-In 1996 Tom Noddy the Bubble Guy, a regular at the Oregon Country Fair, surprised Ron W. Bailey with an invitation to attend a Comedy/Varietè Festival in Berlin.
-The event was created by Hacki Ginda, a notorious German clown.
-The trip was thrilling because it was a great time for the creative performers in Berlin and it was a festival that inspired everyone involved.
+In 1996 Tom Noddy, the Bubble Guy, a regular vaudeville performer at the Oregon Country Fair, surprised Ron W. Bailey with an invitation to attend a comedy/varietè festival in Berlin, created by Hacki Ginda, a notorious German clown.
+A great time for the creative performers in Berlin, the trip was thrilling because the festival inspired everyone involved.
 Every day and night there was unique and wonderful entertainment in two tents, one large theater "The Chameleon" and several smaller venues in mid-town Berlin.
-Tom Noddy, Ron and Hacki dreamed about someday bringing a festival like that to the people in Seattle.
+Tom, Ron and Hacki dreamed about someday bringing a festival like that to the people in Seattle.

 Enter Maque DaVis of Cirque de Flambe, The Fremont Players and ex-President for Life of the Fremont Arts Council.
 Maque helped organize the Fremont Solstice Parade and created "Trolloween".
 Maque and Ron had often talked about bringing some acts from the Oregon Country Fair to Seattle, so in 2003 they joined ideas.
 Understanding the grand scope of producing a festival they brought in Tim Furst, aka Fyodor Karamazov of The Flying Karamazov Brothers, along with Sandy Palmer and Simon Neale of the Fremont Players to help organize the event.
 In 2004, with the help of Fremonstor Theatrical, Du Caniveaux and the contributions of many artists and sponsors, they created "The Moisture Festival" to bring comedy/varietè to the center of the universe and the greater